 Your Quest for Excellence

-An exploration into male witchcraft and alchemic experiments.
+An exploration of male witchcraft and alchemic experiments.

 A maintenance robot and an electronic part fall in love but it doesn’t last.
 Named after the 65cxv microchip, a very small universe inside of an electronic circuit.
 The soundtrack was performed with circuit bent electronics.